Feeding salmon in Full HD, wirelessly

 Although personnel in the aquaculture industry mostly work above the water’s surface, it is actually beneath it that the real value is created.

-The fact that for so many years we have lacked a more detailed overview of what happens beneath the surface in the cage has been a source of frustration for many aquaculture professionals.
+The fact that for so many years we have lacked a more detailed overview of what happens beneath the surface in the pen has been a source of frustration for many aquaculture professionals.

 Fortunately, technology has evolved and many people have now realised that they can make use of the latest in camera technology and transmission technology – even at sites exposed to the elements – to ensure better control both above and below the water’s surface.